therealprof/therealprof.github.io/content/blog/embedded-bridge-part2/index.md

 My development platform of choice is the [STM Nucleo32-F042K6] which is a cute little and very affordable little board consisting of a STMicroelectronics STM32F042 ARM Cortex-M0 MCU and a ST-Link/V2 debugger in a breadboard friendly form factor.
-The MCU is not only very featurerich and cheap, it is also very makerfriendly, which makes it one of my go-to choices for simple custom hardware designs.
+The MCU is not only very feature rich and cheap, it is also very maker friendly, which makes it one of my go-to choices for simple custom hardware designs.
 The built-in ST-Link debugger with USB serial support (and internal serial connection between ST-Link and MCU) also makes it usable out-of-the-box for this purpose.
 It even supports crystal-less USB, however